Appboy/appboy-android-sdk/droidboy/README.md

 Droidboy has examples of creating custom styles for Appboy UI elements.
 For more, see Droidboy's [styles file][7].

-To override a style, all elements of the style must be copied to tne new style.
+To override a style, all elements of the style must be copied to the new style.
 For all of Appboy's available styles, see the UI [styles file][1].

 Note that there are also styles files for larger devices [here][5] and [here][6].